 Our operations involve over 2000 suppliers from a wide variety of categories.
 The majority of goods and services are procured locally for the operations involved.
-Over 60% of our direct suppliers have an office in Tasmania and over 90% of our suppliers are located within Australia and New Zealand.
+Over 60% of our direct suppliers have an office in Tasmania and over 90% of our suppliers are located within Australia.

-Direct suppliers from outside Australia are mostly located in European Union countries, the USA and Canada which operate under similar or equivalent modern slavery legislation and so represent a low risk of unethical procurement practices.
+Direct suppliers from outside Australia are mostly located in European Union countries, the USA and Canada which operate under similar or equivalent modern slavery legislation and so present a low risk of unethical procurement practices.
 These suppliers are primarily related to Art and Artist related costs.

-Our major supplier spend category is that of Art and Artist related costs, which makes up over 25% of our total procurement spend.
+Our major supplier spend category is that of Art and Artist related costs, which makes up over 30% of our total procurement spend.
 The other main categories of goods and services that we directly purchase include:

 - Event and exhibition costs

+- Construction and building services

 - Food and beverages

 - Building maintenance services

 - Professional services including architects and engineering consultants

+- Accounting and legal advice

 - Security services

 - Cleaning, laundry services and waste removal

-- IT related hardware, software, equipment and services
+- ICT related hardware, software, equipment and services

 - Consumables such as packaging, cleaning and hospitality products, office supplies

-- Utilities
+- Utilities and rent

 - Advertising and marketing, media and design services

 - Transport and travel services

-- Construction and building services

-- Accounting and legal advice

-- Insurance and rent
+- Insurance and banking services

 - Apparel, books and retail merchandise